wp-staging/wp-staging/readme.txt

 == Changelog ==

+= 2.6.0 =
+* Fix: Excluded folders under wp-content level are not take into account on microsoft IIS servers
+* New: Performance improvement for directory iterator using less server ressources
+* Fix: Error conditions in class Data does not compare type strict (== vs. ==)  resulting in interruption of clone process

 = 2.5.9 =
 * New: Update for WP 5.2.1
 * New: Better corporate identity and more friendly UI colors for staging sites listings and button